tasmota/docs/docs/Self-signed-Mosquitto.md

 ### 6. - Generate and configure certificates for your devices

-!!! failure "Repeated step" Repet the following 6.x steps once for every device, changing tasmota_name for each device.
+!!! failure "Repeated step" Repeat the following 6.x steps once for every device, changing tasmota_name for each device.
 You will be prompted for a private key password for each device.
 After entering the new password (twice for verification), you will also be prompted for the private key password of the root CA certificate.

 #### 6.1 Generate the client certificates